ContinuumIO/tmphvdocs/doc/about.rst

 About Us
 ========

-HoloViews is supported and maintained by `Anaconda <https://www.anaconda.com>`_.
+Project is supported and maintained by `Anaconda <https://www.anaconda.com>`_.

-The primary developers are Jean-Luc Stevens, Philipp Rudiger, and James A. Bednar, with bug reports and patches from numerous members of the Github community.
+The primary developers are ..., with bug reports and patches from numerous members of the GitHub community.

 Prior Funding
 -------------